abbas-taher/the-4-ways-to-group-sum-count-spark-snippets/README.md

             (idB,(3,18))
             (idC,(1,7))

 In this example the sale values are grouped by the key then each set of values belonging to the same key are counted and totaled to generate the result tuples.
-For example there are two sales records with a total value of 6 for idA.
+For example there are 2 sales records with a total value of 6 for idA.

 ## Example 2: Using RDD with reduceByKey
      val sales = sc.parallelize( Seq( ("idA", 2), ("idA", 4), ("idB", 3), ("idB",5),("idB",10),("idC",7) ) )